proximax-storage/xpx-testnet-chain-onboarding/README.md

 ### Local Network requirements
 Ensure that your local network can allow inbound/outbound comms on these ports:
 ```
-Notice: For correct work of node, you need to open the follow ports:

     3000tcp
     7900tcp
     7901tcp